tokyojack/curriculum-vitae/README.md

 #### **Online portfolio:** www.github.com/tokyojack

 ## Experience
-### Participant, VanHacks (Hackathon for social good) | BCIT
-### September 2018

-Worked as part of a team to solve business problems for some of Vancouver’s most deserving non-profit organizations through technology.
+### Valeon.io Development Group Owner
+### Spring 2019 - present

+Sell and create custom mods for clients.
+Main income is from popular pre-made mods.

+### Freelance System Administrator
+### Feburary 2019 - present

+Work on clients VPS/dedicated machines to set up and use hosting, databases, panels, statistic pages, etc.

+### Advanced Anti-Piracy System Creator
+### Janurary 2019 - Feburary 2019

+Created a secure and convenient anti-piracy system for the Valeon mods that allows per client accounts, automatic licencing/HWID, and obfuscation, and offers an admin/user web-site panel.

 ### Participant, nwHacks | UBC
 ### January 2019

-Worked with a random group of teammates to create a cool and interesting project
+Worked with a team on a voice-activated IDE add-on that can type code and do other jobs after receiving a specific spoken command.

-### Volunteer, Lumohacks Mental Health Hackathon | SFU
+### Participant, VanHacks | BCIT
 ### September 2018

+Worked with a team to address plastics in the ocean by gamifying their reduction.

+### Volunteer, Lumohacks | SFU
+### September 2018

-Assisted for more than 24 hours straight with participant registration, food service, set up and take-down.
+Assisted for more than 24 hours straight with participant registration, food service, and setup/take-down.

+### Peer Tutor
+### 2018 - present

+Tutor students during and after school on different programming topics or any schoolwork they need assistance with.

+### Freelance Web Developer
+### 2018 - present

+Various projects, including the development of the back-end for a shop application that enabled the studio to generate additional revenue and scale up.

 ### High School Coding Club Founder | Vancouver, BC
-### 2017 – present
+### 2017 – 2018

-Mentor novice programmers and cultivate their continued interest.
+Mentored novice programmers and cultivated their continued interest.

-### Local Programming Club Facilitator | Vancouver, BC
-### 2017 – present
-Collaborate with peers to problem solve and debug code.
-Co-create a regional community of coders, from beginner to advanced skill levels.

 ### High School Technology Assistant | Vancouver, BC
 ### 2017 – present

 Developed all content for the school-wide digital signage system that allows the school to easily convey important information to students.
 Developed a time-saving grading software called “Gradeify” (see www.github.com/tokyojack/gradeify).

+### Local Programming Club Facilitator | Vancouver, BC
+### 2017 – 2018

+Collaborated with peers to problem solve and debug code.
+Co-created a regional community of coders, from beginner to advanced skill levels.

+### High School Peer Tutor | Vancouver, BC
+### 2016 – 2017

+Provided peer (and teacher!) tutoring in an HTML, CSS, and JavaScript development class.

 ### Freelance Java Coder
 ### 2015 – present

 Create plugins for game servers around the world that enable players to have unique and custom features.

-### Freelance Web Developer
-### Spring 2018
-Developed the back-end for a shop application that enabled the studio to generate additional revenue and scale up.

 ### Online Gaming Network Creator
 ### 2015 – 2018

 Independently created a Minecraft game server that achieved mid-range popularity and generated significant profit.
 Handled all coding, configuring, hiring, and hosting.

-### High School Peer Tutor | Vancouver, BC
-### 2016 – 2017
-Provided peer (and teacher!) tutoring in an HTML, CSS, and JavaScript development class.

 ## Education
 ### High School | Vancouver, British Columbia